 Case Study: Intranet reforms that result in fewer help desk tickets and service calls

-The help desk department received excessive calls and emails daily.
-Most of the calls request links to specific web pages.
+The company employed 800 employees.
+The company practices Business Process Outsourcing, servicing dozens of companies.
+The help desk department received dozens of calls and emails daily.
+The request includes building new network systems to ordering more computers.
+The helpdesk also receives excessive calls from new employees requesting links to specific web pages from health insurance to request time off.
 Some requested web pages were buried deep within the company’s intranet site.
 The interruptions overloaded the help desk department, removing them from more critical tasks.

-I notified the company employees of the updated homepage.
-I also encouraged hiring managers to tell future employees about using the intranet homepage.
+We notified the company employees of the updated homepage.
+We also encouraged hiring managers to tell future employees about using the intranet homepage.

 The section (fig. b) reduced help desk calls by 65%.